 Dr. Danon’s group develops novel radiation detectors, data acquisition systems, and data analysis methods for nuclear data application and other applications.
 This research includes development of novel high efficiency, large area, zero bias solid-state neutron detectors.

 In addition to nuclear data activities, Dr. Danon is a pioneer in the area of pyroelectric crystal acceleration.
 Together with his students he developed x-ray and neutron sources that utilize simple heating of these crystals and thus eliminate the requirement for high voltage power supply.
 Current research includes laser or light driven crystal based accelerators.
-Dr. Danon published more than 180 articles in archived journals and conference proceedings.
-He advised 15 Ph.D. and 8 M.S. students that graduated; he currently advises 6 Ph.D. students and teaches courses on radiation technology and physics of nuclear reactors.
+Dr. Danon published 98 articles in archived journals, 154 in peer review conferences, and presented more than 93 invited talks.
+He advised 20 Ph.D., 9 M.S, and 4 M.Eng. students that graduated; he currently advises 6 Ph.D. students and teaches courses on radiation technology and physics of nuclear reactors.